Bronya-Rand/DDLCModTemplate2.0/README.md

 Refer to [*The DDLC Android Mod Guide*](./Documentation/Android%20Mod%20Guide.pdf) for more in-depth information about making your mod work on Android.
 > For older templates, refer to the PDF in your templates' ZIP file as the latest guide may not match your current template.

-Copyright © 2019-2023 Azariel Del Carmen (GanstaKingofSA).
+Copyright © 2019-2023 Azariel Del Carmen (bronya_rand).
 All rights reserved.

 Doki Doki Literature Club, the Doki Doki Literature Club code, is the property of Team Salvato (Dan Salvato LLC).
 Copyright © 2017 Team Salvato.
 All rights reserved.